Individualized Technical Assistance

 • Building evaluation measures and a CQI plan

-• Establish advisory groups or planning tables that include youth and caregivers
+• Establish advisory groups or planning tables with youth and caregivers

-• Incorporate youth and family perspectives into referral criteria, policies, and space design
+• Incorporate youth/family perspectives into referral criteria, policies, and space design

 • Build consensus around engagement as a guiding principle from the start